bniddam-labs/utils/README.md

 - 📦 Install
 - 🧩 Usage
 - 📚 Real examples (from the code)
+  - Configuration Management
+  - Result Pattern
+  - String Utilities
 - 📌 Roadmap
 - 📝 License
 - 📬 Contact

 ✨ Features

-- Small, well-documented helpers for string sanitization, validation, and result handling.
+- Small, well-documented helpers for string sanitization, validation, result handling, and configuration management.
 - Designed for tree-shaking: import only the modules / functions you need.
 - TypeScript-first with JSDoc and runtime-friendly exports.
+- Modular configuration system with Zod validation and environment variable loading.

 🚀 Getting started
 Clone and install locally: